JaiswalAnshu/To-Do-List/README.md

 1. Run the program to start the task management interface.
 2. Select the desired action from the menu:
   - Add new tasks to your to-do list.
   - View current tasks.
   - Mark completed tasks.
   - Remove or update existing tasks.
 3. Keep managing your to-do list as long as you need and exit by choosing the "Quit" option.

+📂 Project Structure <br>

+- The core logic of the app resides in the main Python file.
+- The user interacts with the app through a simple command-line interface (CLI).
+- Tasks are stored in a list and can be managed via various functions like adding, deleting, or marking tasks as done.

+🖥️ Tech Stack <br>

+- Programming Language: Python
+- IDE: Visual Studio Code

+💡 Future Improvements <br>

+- Add a graphical user interface (GUI) to enhance user interaction.
+- Integrate task persistence, allowing tasks to be saved across sessions.
+- Implement deadline tracking and reminders for tasks.